ShaanCoding/Tekh/PROGRAM-PLANNING.md

 > Volume
 >
-> - "Increase" "up" "raise" will increase volume
+> - "Increase" "up" "raise" will increase volume by a default value
 >
-> - "Decrease" "down" "lower" will lower volume
+> - "Decrease" "down" "lower" will lower volume by a default value
 >
 > - Including a number to volume will set volume of bot specifically
 >
 >   - "turn the volume up"
->
 >   - "lower volume by 30"
->
 >   - "turn volume to 20"
->
 >   - Pause / stop
->
 >   - Resume / unpause
->
 >   - Skip
->
 >   - Summon

 #### Music Bot

-> Music from; Youtube, Soundcloud, Twitch and possibly Spotify?
+> Music from; *Youtube*, *Soundcloud*, Twitch and possibly *Spotify*?